Greece tables law to tighten bank supervision

 Shut out of wholesale funding markets and struggling with deposit outflows, bond writedowns and rising loan impairments as the economy contracts, the country's banks have been told to look into bolstering their financial strength through mergers.

-Dependent on the European Central Bank (ECB) for liquidity, Greek banks have borrowed more than 100 billion euros ($140 billion), and some have begun to tap more costly emergency funding (ELA) from the national central bank -- the Bank of Greece.
+Dependent on the European Central Bank (ECB) for liquidity, Greek banks have borrowed more than 100 billion euros ($140 billion), and some have begun to tap more costly emergency funding (ELA) from the national central bank -- the Bank of Greece (BOGr.AT).

 The bill also provides for the creation of a bridge bank where assets and guaranteed deposits of a troubled lender can be transferred to protect depositors and the system's stability.